5 Fitness Hacks For The Foodie At Heart

 Food continues to be my frenemy.
 I’ve had to become more careful about what I choose, and when I get to indulge…and like good friends, food and I still get crazy sometimes.
 But now I’ve got fitness to back me up, too.

 I’m writing this as I’m slipping backward, so I’m still a work in progress.
-(Too much 40th-birthday-celebrating!)
+(Too much living up my forties!)
 Hoping to motivate myself, you, or anyone who needs it, here I will share my five best hacks to survive the fitness world.
 For those of you struggling with your love of food and your “distaste” for working out, I’ve got your back…no matter the size.

 FIVE FITNESS HACKS FOR THE FOODIE AT HEART